fhsal/PyPoll/README.md

 The formatting and categories, however, would need to be updated if other stats or comparisons were sought (mean, distribution, etc.).

-### How the script iterates through the data and formats outouts
+### How the script iterates through the data and formats outputs

 **Loading the data:**